d4n3sh/thedaneshproject/content/posts/2009-05-06-p1-wimax-signal-strength-may-6th-2009.md

 Take a look at the signal map below, my house is smack middle in the pocket(below the compass) where there is almost no signal.

-It&#8217;s weird how the base stations are deployed here.
-According to P1 more base statioins are coming up soon in the area so hopefully I&#8217;ll see some improvements.
+It's weird how the base stations are deployed here.
+According to P1 more base statioins are coming up soon in the area so hopefully I'll see some improvements.

 [<img loading="lazy" class="alignnone" title="P1W1MAX Signal Map" src="http://farm4.static.flickr.com/3125/3505193896_5b493a5ec1.jpg" alt="" width="500" height="335" />][2]

 Are you on P1 W1MAX too?
-What&#8217;s ya signal strength?
+What's ya signal strength?
 [Need the modem login?][3]

  [1]: http://farm4.static.flickr.com/3644/3505167778_7102762ac8.jpg
  [2]: http://farm4.static.flickr.com/3125/3505193896_5b493a5ec1.jpg